You’ll agree that becoming a mom is scary.

 If you don’t choose any type of cord blood banking, the cord will just be discarded as medical waste.
 That is unless you request to take the placenta home with you.

 3. Holding Baby

-If all is well at delivery you can choose how to hold your baby after they are born.
+If all is well at the delivery, you can choose how to hold your baby after they are born.
 You can opt to have your baby placed straight onto you or swaddled first.
 The Apgar score can be assessed at 1 and 5 minutes, whichever method you choose.
 Let’s explore each option.

 Skin to Skin

 This is when your baby is placed directly on your bare chest.
-Baby is dried with a towel on you, then a clean blanket place over you both.
+Baby is dried with a towel on you, then a clean blanket put over you both.
 Ideally, skin to skin should last for at least 1 hour after birth.

 Skin to Skin is highly encouraged as it is known to regulate baby’s breathing and temperature.
 It can also help speed up placenta delivery, reduce bleeding and encourage baby to start breastfeeding.
 It is particularly helpful if your baby is born slightly premature but well enough to stay with you.